Table of Contents

 - Powerful bundler for JavaScript apps

-- Supports plugins and frontends images, and more
+- Supports plugins, frontend images, and more

 Vite